CONNECTICUT

 (unknown dates), Waterbury

-Once an Indian fortified island in a swamp.
+An Indian fortified island within a swamp.

 (Fort Wooster Park)